-Virtual assessments will take the form of either video or telephone call.
-A virtual assessment may be appropriate if:
+Non-face-to-face assessments will take the form of either virtual or telephone call.
+Such an assessment may be appropriate if:

-• the applicant does not require an examination which requires physical contact or use of examination equipment by the HCP including a vision test.
+the applicant does not require an examination which requires physical contact or use of examination equipment by the HCP including a vision test.

-An applicant may request a change of assessment routing to a virtual assessment from a clinic or home assessment if the above criteria are met, and the initial review deemed multiple routes (including virtual) to be appropriate.
+An applicant may request a change of assessment routing to this type of assessment from a clinic or home assessment if the above criteria are met, and the initial review deemed multiple routes (including virtual or telephone) to be appropriate.

-Other reasons where a virtual assessment may be appropriate are if:
+Other reasons where a virtual or telephone assessment may be appropriate are if: